UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn vs. Baylor Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's game that pits the UConn Huskies (30-5) versus the Baylor Bears (20-12) at Harry A. Gampel Pavilion is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 75-60 in favor of UConn, who is heavily favored by our model.
+Monday's game between the UConn Huskies (30-5) and the Baylor Bears (20-12) at Harry A. Gampel Pavilion is expected to be a one-sided matchup, as our computer prediction projects a final score of 75-60 and heavily favors UConn to come out on top.
 Game time is at 9:00 PM ET on March 20.

-In their most recent matchup on Saturday, the Huskies secured a 95-52 victory against Vermont.
+The Huskies came out on top in their most recent outing 95-52 against Vermont on Saturday.

 UConn vs. Baylor Game Info